 Tarsier – The Real Gremlin

-When I first saw a Tarsier, I thought it looked like a surprised gremlin if i’m being nice (Or a Gremlin that got it’s nut’s trapped in a vice, if i’m not).
+When I first saw a Tarsier, I thought it looked like a surprised gremlin if I’m nice (Or a Gremlin that got its nuts trapped in a vice, if I’m not).

 The surprised expression comes from the evolution of its eyes.
-It is in fact nocturnal, (though the picture seems to suggest otherwise) but unlike most nocturnal animals it doesn’t have a Tapetum lucidum, you know, the thing that causes the “cats eye” effect in the dark.
+It is, in fact nocturnal, (though the picture seems to suggest otherwise), but unlike most nocturnal animals, it doesn’t have a Tapetum lucidum, you know, the thing that causes the “cats-eye” effect in the dark.
 It also DOES have a fovea which is not typical for nocturnal eyes.
-So it probably started out a diurnal animal, not nocturnal.
-And back then big eyes were SOOOO IN!
+So it probably started as a diurnal animal, not nocturnal.
+And back then, big eyes were SOOOO IN!
 So it went down the evolutionary road of big eyes, as opposed to the eye themselves growing night-vision.
 Big eyes capture more light.

 (More info, videos and pictures after the break…)

-Lastly, look at them fingers!
-They sure are looooong the third finger is about the same length as it’s forearm.
-You know what they say about big hands right?
+Lastly, look at the fingers!
+They sure are long; the third finger is about the same length as its forearm.
+You know what they say about big hands, right?
 Good for climbing trees and catching insects.

 And that’s probably all you really need to know.
-It could have been boiled down to “the Tarsier; Cute but kinda ugly.”
-So I’m back on the weird creature trail hoping to bring you news from the front line as and when.
+I could have boiled down this article to “the Tarsier; Cute but kinda ugly.”
+So I’m back on the weird creature trail, hoping to bring you news from the front line as and when.